zencart/documentation/content/dev/code/notifiers.md

 ### Listening to Multiple Notifier Hooks In A Single Observer Class

-An observer can listen to multiple notifier hooks.
+An observer can listen to multiple notifier hooks, by simply adding more listener names to the array in the constructor.

 But this introduces a problem: how does the `update()` method know which event it's responding to?

 There are two ways to handle this situation: custom `updateXYZ()` functions, or using a `switch` statement to handle each event based on the event name.
 Each has its pros and cons.

 The recommended way is to use a custom `update()` method name, conforming to the pattern of: `updateListenerNameInCamelCase()`.
+You'll notice that this way the variables passed in the notifier call can be intuitively named within the function signature, and when they are received-by-reference any updates to them will be immediately passed back to the calling code, without need for reaching to global variables.

 Example: